AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/getting-started/create-assets-folder.md

 ---
-title: Creating an Assets Folder
+title: Creating an Assets Folder Headless Quick Start Guide
 description: Content Fragment Models define the structure of Content Fragments.
 Content Fragments are then stored in assets folders.
 ---

-# Creating an Assets Folder {#creating-an-assets-folder}
+# Creating an Assets Folder Headless Quick Start Guide{#creating-an-assets-folder}

 Content Fragment Models define the structure of Content Fragments.
 Content Fragments are then stored in assets folders.